harpreetsahota204/sam3_images/README.md

-# SAM3 for FiftyOne
+# SAM3 Segment Plugin for FiftyOne

+Integration of Meta's SAM3 (Segment Anything Model 3) into FiftyOne, with full batching support and visual embeddings.

 ![image](sam3_images.gif)

-Integration of Meta's [SAM3 (Segment Anything Model 3)](https://huggingface.co/facebook/sam3) into FiftyOne, with full batching support and visual embeddings.
+## Overview

+The SAM3 segment plugin brings Meta's powerful Segment Anything Model 3 to FiftyOne, providing advanced visual segmentation tools for computer vision workflows.
+Whether you need to install Segment Anything Model for interactive segmentation or extract visual embeddings for similarity search, this plugin delivers production-ready segmentation capabilities with full batching support.

-# ⚠️ Make sure you request access to the model
+## Make sure you request access to the model

-sam3 is a gated model, so you will need to [request access from the model card](https://huggingface.co/facebook/sam3).
+To install Segment Anything Model 3, sam3 is a gated model, so you will need to [request access from the model card](https://huggingface.co/facebook/sam3).

 Once you have done that you will need to ensure that your [Hugging Face Token](https://huggingface.co/docs/hub/en/security-tokens) is set.

 You can do that by opening the terminal and running `hf auth login`.

 ## Features

-✅ **Three Segmentation Operations**
+### Three Segmentation Operations

-- **Concept Segmentation**: Find ALL matching instances using text prompts
+- **Concept Segmentation**: Find ALL matching instances using text prompts.
+Useful for automated dataset labeling and visual segmentation at scale.

-- **Visual Segmentation**: Segment SPECIFIC instances using interactive prompts (boxes/points)
+- **Visual Segmentation**: Segment SPECIFIC instances using interactive prompts (boxes/points).
+Useful for refining existing detections with precise visual segmentation tools.

-- **Automatic Segmentation**: Generate all masks without prompts (with quality filtering & deduplication)
+- **Automatic Segmentation**: Generate all masks without prompts (with quality filtering & deduplication).
+Useful for automatic data augmentation and exploratory analysis (includes quality filtering & deduplication).

-✅ **Visual Embeddings**
+### Visual Embeddings

 - Extract 1024-dim visual embeddings for similarity search
 - Three pooling strategies: mean, max, cls
 - Independent of text prompts

-## Installation
+## Use cases for SAM3 Segment Plugin

+This segment plugin excels across multiple computer vision applications:

+- **Medical Imaging**: Automatic data augmentation for 3D medical image segmentation workflows, supporting radiology and pathology imaging workflows
+- **Autonomous Vehicles & Robotics**: Real-time visual segmentation tools for object detection, scene understanding, and navigation
+- **Manufacturing & Quality Control**: Defect detection and inspection using concept-based segmentation
+- **Agriculture & Precision Farming**: Crop health monitoring, plant disease identification, and yield prediction with text prompts

+The plugin's flexible architecture supports both interactive visual segmentation tools for precision work and fully automated segmentation for large-scale data processing.

+## How to Install Segment Anything Model 3 (SAM3)

-**⚠️ Important:** SAM3 is brand new and requires transformers from source (not yet on PyPI):
+**Important:** To install Segment Anything Model 3, SAM3 it is brand new since it was recently released, it and requires transformers from source (not yet on PyPI):

 ```bash
 # Install transformers from source